 Irrepressible Oski, face stoic, was at his most improper and irreverent best.
 He barked, roared, and brayed, making mincemeat of the celebrant.
 The room burst into a din of hoots and ha-ha-has.
 On another planet, at another time, I’d lap these up, agog over what would come next.

 But that night, in my new hallowed place—an author on grace—my toes went numb from curling.

 Surreptitiously, I glanced at our Pastor’s table.
+What?!
 He was slapping his seatmate’s back.
 I peeked at my publisher’s corner—ROFL all.
 Everyone, including my 8-year-old grandson, was burbling.

 Suddenly, I was zapped to my ex-ad life, where Oski loomed large as esteemed colleague (and loomed larger as forever friend), and my past and present blended in one, made possible by Oski's magic.